crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 * Understand why ethical hackers fit within the white hat hackers group
 * Become familiar with the professional ethics of ethical hackers and their underlying ethical perspectives

-First, this analysis differentiates white hat hackers from grey hat hackers, black hat hackers, and hacktivists on the basis of **legal practice**. = regulations.
-Next, the analysis frames an understanding of professional ethical hackers as white hat hackers who abide by well established and widely accepted industry, government, and licensing standards + guidelines regarding what constitutes professional conduct.
+This section advances an understanding that ethical hackers are white hat hackers who abide by well established and widely accepted industry and government standards, guidelines, and licensing and accreditation requirements regarding what constitutes professional practice.

-/formal professional ethics and ethical guidelines
-= **ethical practice**.
-/
-ethical hackers are white hat hackers who abide by well established and widely accepted industry and government standards and guidelines + licensing requirements
+First, we make the case that ethical hackers are white hat hackers (ethical hacking is legal).

+Next, ethical hackers abide by a professional code of ethics.
+/the practices of ethical hackers are governed by a web of professional codes of conduct.
+/Professional ethics of ethical hackers
+/Ethical hackers are trustworthy

+Next, profiles of hackers--an analysis of the four types of hacking/hacker groups classified based on the legality of their practices and professional conduct.

+Finally, ethical perspectives underlying practices of ethical hackers.

 ## Topics covered in this section

 * **Introduction**
+* **Topic 2**
 * **Profiles of hackers**
   * **White Hat Hackers: The Ethical Professionals**
   * **Grey Hat Hackers: The Unauthorized Researchers**